 Massimo Vignelli Venini Pendant Lamps

-Materials: Hand blown crystal Murano glass.
-Clear blue, green and off-white on the outside, white on the inside (incamiciato).
-Brass parts.
-Bakelite socket.
+Materials: Hand blown elongated crystal Murano glass.
+Clear blue, clear green green and off-white on the outside, white on the inside (incamiciato).
+Some brass parts.
+Bakelite E27 socket.

 Cord Length: 60 cm / 23.62’’